CanonicalLtd/maas-docs/en/intro-concepts.md

 ## Fabrics

-A *fabric* is a set of interconnected VLANs that are capable of mutual communication.
-A fabric is a logical grouping of unique VLANs.
+A *fabric* is a switch or a combination of switches that use trunking to provide the same VLANs.
 A default fabric ('fabric-0') is created for each detected subnet when MAAS is installed.

 ## Spaces